P-p-H-d/mlib/README.md

 The following methods are available:

-##### STRING_FAILURE

-Macro defined as the index value returned in case of error.

 ##### string\_t

 This type defines a dynamic string and is the primary type of the module.

+##### STRING_FAILURE

+Constant Macro defined as the index value returned in case of error.
+(equal as -1U).

 ##### string\_fgets\_t

-This type defines the different enumerate value for the fgets function.
+This type defines the different enumerate value for the fgets function:

+* STRING_READ_LINE: read a full line until the EOL character (included),
+* STRING_READ_PURE_LINE: read a full line until the EOL character (excluded),
+* STRING_READ_FILE: read the full file.

 ##### void string\_init(string\_t str)